RatanShreshtha/Switch-to-Linux-from-Windows/PITCHME.md

 ##### Step 8: Learn more about Ubuntu while the system installs…

-…or make a cup of tea and much on some snacks!
+…or make a cup of tea and munch on some snacks!

 +++